Axeln78/TerrorAttacksNtds/README.md

 Repository of group 29 of the Network Tour of Data Science EPFL unit.
 See https://github.com/mdeff/ntds_2018 for more details.

+## Project Description

+The project consists in trying to predict the location of a terror attack based on its features, as well as analyse the network of the terrorist relationships.

 ## Repository structure

 `data` contains the data used to build the graphs